PeterP06/Touch-n-Curl/README.md

 ### Ribbon

 **Input**:
-- Planar_curve:
+- Planar_curve: A planar curve that represent the ribbon's shape
-- i:
+- i:The multiplier of the overall scale of units
-- Width:
+- Width: The width of ribbon
-- Height:
+- Height: The height of ribbon

 **Output**:
-- Ribbon:
+- Ribbon: Ribbon with target shape, width and height

 ### Raw Unit

 **Input**:
-- Planar_curve:
+- Planar_curve: Curve used to arrange zipper teeth on it
-- Points_curve:
+- Points_curve: Units' center points along the curve
-- i:
+- i:The multiplier of the overall scale of units
-- Loft_Angle:
+- Loft_Angle: The angle between the inclinde side of the zipper's inverted trapezoidal structure and the vertical direction

 **Output**:
-- Unit:
+- Unit: A series of feature-free units whose location and direction determined by the curve and center points

 ### Base Cut

 **Input**:
-- i:
+- i: The multiplier of the overall scale of units
-- Planar_Curve:
+- Planar_Curve: Curve for generating the base ribbon
-- Flattened_Points:
+- Flattened_Points: Units' center points along the curve
-- Base_Cut_X:
+- Base_Cut_X: Length of base cut from the top view
-- Base_Cut_Y:
+- Base_Cut_Y: Width of base cut from the top view

 **Output**:
-- Case_Cut:
+- Base_Cut: A series of base cuts generated with personalized location and direction

 ### Unit Cut

 **Input**:
-- i:
+- i: The multiplier of the overall scale of units
-- Flattened_Points:
+- Flattened_Points: Units' center points along the curve
-- Planar_Curve:
+- Planar_Curve: Curve used to arrange zipper teeth on it

 **Output**:
-- Unit_Cut:
+- Unit_Cut: A series of unit cuts generated with personalized location and direction

 ### Featured Unit

 **Input**:
-- i:
+- i: The multiplier of the overall scale of units
-- Unit:
+- Unit: Generated units whose location and direction determined by the curve and center points
-- Unit_Cut:
+- Unit_Cut: Generated unit cuts with personalized location and direction
-- Splint_Cut:
+- Splint_Cut: Generated ribbon as splint cut

 **Output**:
-- Featured_Unit:
+- Featured_Unit: A series of units with features

 ### Zipper Rearrange

 **Input**:
-- Geo:
+- Geo: Generated zipper pair for rearrange

 **Output**:
-- Rearranged_Zipper:
+- Rearranged_Zipper: Rearranged zipper without intersection

 ## Communication